 Application Layer Structure

 The Angular applications are organized into a set of one or more modules, with single mandatory module being the app.module.ts file, from which the application is bootstrapped.
-Modules reside in folders, usually with the same name as the module itself, and contain components, which are a collection of four files – an HTML template, a TypeScript file, a CSS file and a unit test file.
-In addition to components, Angular application have services, which are injected into the components using Dependency Injection.
+Modules reside in folders, usually with the same name as the module itself, and contain components which are a collection of four files – a HTML template, a TypeScript file, a CSS file and a unit test file.
+In addition to components, the Angular application has services which are injected into the components using Dependency Injection.
 Service classes are used to provide a common functionality for a group of components.
-Finally, TypeScript provides interfaces as a language feature.
-Interfaces are a collection of data fields, used to enforce adherence to the strict typing.
+Finally, the TypeScript provides interfaces as a language feature, whereby interfaces are a collection of data fields used to enforce adherence to the strict typing.

-When organizing application layer components into modules, the team was considering the part of a feature set/targeted user experience the component is part of, however, it is not a strict rule and exceptions were made, explicitly mentioned further on.
+When organizing the application layer components into modules, the team was considering the feature set/targeted user experience the component is, however, it is not a strict rule and exceptions were made, explicitly mentioned further on.
 In general, the module would consist of the following:

-Module file – a file containing module definitions, declaration of components that are part of the module, imports of other modules and service provides for services that cannot be injected using the normal dependency injection
+Module file – a file containing module definitions, declaration of components that are part of the module, imports of other modules and service provides for services that cannot be injected using the normal dependency injection.

-Routing module – a special module that contains routes to components to rout to
+Routing module – a special module that contains routes to components to rout to.

-Components – module components that are routed to and that are not meant to be children of other components
+Components – module components that are routed to and that are not meant to be children of other components.

-Partial Components – module components that are meant to be included as part of other components (note, that partial components may be a part of other partial components)
+Partial Components – module components that are meant to be included as part of other components (note that partial components may be a part of other partial components).

-Services – module services used by the components of the module (note, that components from different modules can use each other’s services)
+Services – module services used by the components of the module (note that components from different modules can use each other’s services).

-Interfaces – module interfaces used to describe data
+Interfaces – module interfaces used to describe data.

-Resolvers – specific kind of module service, resolvers are used to pre-fetch the data for the component for the specific route.
+Resolvers – specific kind of module services used to pre-fetch the data for the component for the specific route.
 Components can have any number of resolvers; resolvers are guaranteed to have required data fetched before the component is rendered.

 The modules of application layer, listed in alphabetical order, are as follows:

-Group Collaboration Module – contains components and services that are related to the group collaboration functionality, such as components displaying the user-groups they are part of, group creation components, et cetera, as well as routing module with routing paths and resolvers.
+Group Collaboration Module – contains components and services that are related to the group collaboration functionality, such as components displaying the user-groups they are part of, group creation components, etc., as well as the routing module with routing paths and resolvers.

 Paper Module – contains components and services that are related to the exam paper upload facilities.
 This module is an exception, since the paper related functionality is part of the group collaboration exclusively; however, the paper upload, processing and text extraction resulted in quite a large number of related components and services, and the team decided to move it to the separate module.
-It does not contain the usual Components directory, but rather, Export Components one, since the components are meant to be part of another module components.
+It does not contain the usual components directory, but rather an export components one, since the components are meant to be part of another module components.
 There is no routing for this module, however, there are Paper-related resolvers, which are contained within the Group Collaboration Module.

-Private Collaboration Module – contains components and services that are related to the group collaboration functionality, such as display the user collaborators, the existing collaboration requests, et cetera, as well as routing module with routing paths and resolvers.
+Private Collaboration Module – contains components and services that are related to the group collaboration functionality, such as display the user collaborators, the existing collaboration requests, etc., as well as the routing module with routing paths and resolvers.

-Query Module – contains components and services that are related to the Query and forum functionality, such as forum itself, query creation, retrieval, et cetera, as well as routing module with routing paths and resolvers.
+Query Module – contains components and services that are related to the query and forum functionality, such as the forum itself, query creation, retrieval, etc., as well as the routing module with routing paths and resolvers.

-User Module – contains components and services that are related to the User, such as user home page, user settings, et cetera, as well as routing paths and resolvers.
+User Module – contains components and services that are related to the User entity, such as user home page, user settings, etc., as well as the routing paths and resolvers.